 Clean Lake Tip: Reducing Sidewalk Salt

-Salt is the ubiquitous solution to icy roads and slippery sidewalks, but it isn’t the only way you can keep from slipping during the winter.
+Salt is the ubiquitous solution to icy roads and sidewalks, but it isn’t the only way you can keep from slipping during the winter.
 Excessive use of salt damages plants’ ability to absorb nutrients, and can affect aquatic life if it’s washed into a water body.
-Click here to read LCC's previous article on how municipalities use targeted application to reduce salt runoff.

 Sand is another popular alternative to salt, but it can only provide traction and does not actually melt the ice.
-It has also been known to clog storm drains and harm water bodies through sedimentation, and can actually be more harmful to aquatic life than salt.
+It can clog storm drains and harm water bodies through sedimentation and can be more harmful to aquatic life than salt.

 If you do need to use salt, a little can go a long way.
 A brine solution of 23% salt and 77% water can be sprinkled on the sidewalk before a storm, and acts to prevent ice from adhering to the pavement.
 Wetting salt also makes it more effective at melting ice that’s already there.
 This should only be used in temperatures above 15°F, as lower temperatures run the risk of freezing the brine itself.
 Leave some sections of the sidewalk brine-free for extra safety, and shovel right away to make the most of the brine solution.

-No matter which approach you decide to take, it’s important to test new methods out on a smaller, less-traveled section of pavement.
-Safety is the most important thing to keep in mind when it comes to clearing your sidewalks in the winter.
+No matter which approach you decide to take, test new methods out on a smaller, less-traveled section of pavement.
 Studies in the Great Lakes region indicate that most of the non-point source pollution of fresh water from chlorides (salt) originate on private land and parking lots.
 By simply being mindful of your salt usage this winter you can make a positive difference in the Lake Champlain watershed.